monacoremo/postgrest-sessions-example/app.sql.md

 ```

 ### Helper function for impersonating users in tests

-We will need to repeatedly impersonate users for our tests, lets define a helper
+We will need to repeatedly impersonate users for our tests, so let's define a
-function to help us with that:
+helper function to help us with that:

 ```sql
 create function tests.impersonate(role name, user_id integer)